wp-plugins/piwigopress/readme.txt

 9. Expected result on your page or post of your Wordpress blog.

 == Changelog ==

+= 2.26 =
+* new parameter for widget and shortcode: opntype: '_blank' (open in new window/tab) or '_self' (open in same) (Issue 10)
+* set alt parameter of images to 'name' (plus 'comment', if available) if the piwigo image (Issue 8)
+* make widget configuration background white instead of transparent for readability

 = 2.25 =
 * fix some peculiarities with the category list download